nickmmark/pulmonary-calculations/README.md

 A [common misconception](https://journals.aboutscience.eu/index.php/aboutopen/article/view/297/275) is that Pplat is the same as the inspiratory pressure during pressure control ventilation.
 This is untrue however.
 The Inspiratory pressure (IP) is the same as a the peak inspiratory pressure (PIP) in PC.
 The IP/PIP is always going to be (at least slighly) greater than Pplat because it represents the sum of airway resistance and lung compliance.

 ### Threshold
+There is some controversy about the optimal cutoff value for driving pressure.
+A Driving Pressure greater than 15 cmH2O is clearly associated with worse outcomes including mortality, however a threshold of 13 cmH2O may be a better goal.

 ## Mechanical Power
 Ventilator induced lung injury (VILI) is more likely to occur if more energy is transfered to the lung from the mechanical ventilator.